 While your kids are searching for information online, they may give up their personal information unintentionally.
 According to expert’s, online game allows cybercriminals to manipulate conservation with your kids.
 They may ask your kids to provide personal information, and they may create a fake profile with this information, which may arouse a huge privacy problem.

 3. Webcam Worries

 Your kids may video chat with a stranger or people who are not family members or friends.
 If they appear on a webcam with an odd situation, bad people may record it and may use it for harassment or other harmful things.

 There are many apps with hidden fees online.
 Not being warned previously of these types of softwares, your kids may use these, and parents will have to pay the unexpected payment.

 5. Online Predators

 Online predators are people who are targeting young kids and children and use social media like Facebook, Twitter with fake identity to coax your kids to give out their personal information or conduct sexual exploitation.

 Malware is another threat to your kids.
 Kids don’t know which sits or apps are harmful, which not.
 They may use software with malware.
 It can harm their devices and steal their personal information.

 10 tips to keep your kids safe online

-There is plenty of precaution you can take to protect kids from online predators.
-Don’t worry take a possible step to keep your kids safe.
-Our security personnel researched and found the 10 most effective way to keep kids safe online.
+There is plenty of precautions you can take to protect kids from online predators.
+Don’t worry, and take a possible step to keep your kids safe.
+Our security personnel researched and found the 10 most effective ways to keep kids safe online.